*Continuation from Mary Magdalene's Cave in Provence Part 1*

 painted onto wet walls, dripping and skimming the surface of the pools making them holy,

 filling them with the magical essence of prayer.

 The people who inhabit it every single day to offer services,

 to sing and pray and feel what is there all make it real.

-Their belief, CENTURIES of belief, makes it real.
+Their belief, CENTURIES of belief and prayer, makes it real.